 Public Cloud Visibility

 With critical information in the public cloud, organizations also need visibility into the traffic in the cloud to acquire and distribute cloud traffic to other cloud-based tools.
 A lack of visibility can make it difficult to secure information in the cloud.
-Prisms is the easiest and most advanced solution to get public cloud packet traffic to monitoring tools and services.
-Prisms allows organizations to access, process, and deliver packet-level traffic from VMs and containers in any public cloud.
+Garland Prisms is the easiest and most advanced solution to get public cloud packet traffic to monitoring tools and services.
+A cloud native solution, Garland Prisms allows organizations to acquire, process, and distribute packet-level traffic from VMs in any public cloud.

 Public Cloud Vendors: